SoftwarePunt/PhoneHome/README.md

 # PhoneHome
 **Software Punt module for remote monitoring and customer service utilities.**

-This library provides "phone home" functionality for the Software Punt portal.
+This library provides "phone home" functionality for Software Punt projects.
 It is intended for managed services and SLA customers.

+🪟 This project is open-source so we can be transparent about what data is collected and sent to our servers for monitoring purposes.

+✉️ If you have any questions, contact us at [support@softwarepunt.nl](mailto:support@softwarepunt.nl).

 ## Installation
 Install the package using [Composer](https://getcomposer.org/):